KarolinaLewinska/Leaflet_Maps/README.md

 # Leaflet Maps
-Maps created using JavaScript and Leaflet library
+Maps created with the usage of JavaScript and Leaflet library
 * **Map** - usage of markers, circle and polyglon<br/>
 * **Map_2** - usage of API data<br/>